 This article looks at ways in which chemistry can be made more fun and engaging for children, specifically, through the use of experiments.
 Experiments are a great way to engage the interest of children as they can be undertaken either at home or at school, and can really improve the “fun factor” of any chemistry lesson.

-Here is all you may want to know about A level chemistry tuition.
+Here is all you may want to know about getting an organic chemistry tutor.

 Before carrying out any experiments yourself, either on your own or with children, it’s important to remember that experiments should always be conducted in a safe way.